MicrosoftDocs/azure-dev-docs/articles/java/sdk/identity-user-auth.md

 ### Enable applications for interactive browser OAuth 2 flow

-Register an application in Azure Active Directory with permissions to log in on behalf of a user to use `InteractiveBrowserCredential`.
-Follow all the steps above for device code flow to register your application to support logging you into Active Directory and accessing certain resources.
+To use `InteractiveBrowserCredential`, you need to register an application in Azure Active Directory with permissions to log in on behalf of a user.
+Follow the steps above for device code flow to register your application.
 As mentioned previously, an admin of your tenant must grant consent to your application before any user account can log in.

-You may notice in `InteractiveBrowserCredentialBuilder`, a redirect URL is required, and you need to add the redirect URL to the **Redirect URIs** subsection under the **Authentication** section of your registered AAD application.
+You may notice in `InteractiveBrowserCredentialBuilder`, a redirect URL is required.
+Add the redirect URL to the **Redirect URIs** subsection under the **Authentication** section of your registered AAD application.

 ### Authenticate a user account interactively in the browser